 Flynn, Wetzell lead No. 7 San Diego State past Fresno State

 FRESNO, Calif.
-(AP) -- Malachi Flynn scored 20 points, Yanni Wetzell added 17 and No. 7 San Diego State remained undefeated with a 64-55 victory over Fresno State on Tuesday night.
+(AP) — San Diego State won’t make any scoring highlight reels with games like their one against Fresno State, yet the Aztecs might make it deep into the NCAA Tournament.

+In a contest in which they had no 3-point game, the No. 7 the Aztecs relied on a suffocating defense to shut down Fresno State 64-55 on Tuesday night.

-The Aztecs (18-0, 7-0 Mountain West Conference) are one of two unbeaten teams left in Division 1, along with Auburn.
-They extended their nation-best win streak to 18 games, including a nation-best nine straight wins on the road.
+San Diego State (18-0, 7-0 Mountain West Conference) remains one of two unbeaten teams in Division 1, along with Auburn.
+The Aztecs extended two nation-leading streaks: 18 consecutive victories, and nine straight road or neutral-site wins.

+“I was leaving the hotel (earlier) and saw Clemson beat Duke on the road,” Aztecs coach Brian Dutcher said.
+“I told these guys, ‘Everyone knows you’re ranked and they bring their best effort.
+Enjoy every one of them.
+What you’re doing is not easy.
+Winning on the road is the hardest thing in basketball.
+Your perfect record on the road is unheard of.”

+San Diego State hasn’t been 18-0 since the 2013-14 team advanced to the Sweet 16.
+The Aztecs experienced just their fifth victory by single digits, due in part to an offense that missed 15 of 18 3-point attempts and had no offensive rebounds in the first 30 minutes.

 BIG PICTURE